madebybo/mr.bo-co/site/content/bospeak/human-centered-design-studio.md

 weight: 1
 ---

 Designing User Interface: A Human-Centered Approach.
-One of the building stones of computer science.
-It’s a mathematical concept, a formalization of the notion of computation in order to prove theorems about computation: and not just computation but ANY computation.
+This is a 10-week studio course that combines theory with hands-on experience.
+Students are tasked with finding solutions through a rigorious design process.
 <!--more-->